 When is Guardians of the Galaxy Vol. 3 out?

-Prior to this he said the film would be “[catapulting] both old and new Marvel characters into the next ten years”.
+Prior to his sacking, Gunn said the film would be “[catapulting] both old and new Marvel characters into the next ten years”.
 It’s likely that the third film in the Guardians trilogy will be the launchpad for what Marvel is calling ‘Phase 4’ – this means the next big chunk of Marvel films – and to put it in context, we’re about to enter the meaty bit of Phase 3, which includes Black Panther, Infinity War and the fourth Avengers film.